platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated-generation-3.md

 description: Understand how to read metrics for Dedicated Genration 3 environments.
 ---

-Dedicated Generation 3 environments consist of:
+Dedicated Generation 3 environments consist of various containers running across dedicated virtual machines:

 * App containers: one or more [app containers](../../create-apps/_index.md)
 * Service containers: zero or more [service containers](../../add-services/_index.md)